alihossen4/alihossen4/README.md

 - 🌱 I’m currently learning ... nextjs
 - 💞️ I’m looking to collaborate on mern projects
 - 📫 How to reach me ... +8801968559887(whatsapp)
 - ⚡ Fun fact: ...
-I am coding in javascript and output is Error
+I am coding in javascript but output is Error

 <!---
 alihossen4/alihossen4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.